DIRBE Data Products

 The ZL intensities recorded in the DSZA were subtracted week by week and the residual intensity values were averaged to create the ZSMA Maps, which give the best available picture of the Galactic and extragalactic diffuse infrared emission on degree or coarser angular scales.
 In many applications, the ZSMA Maps will supersede the Annual Average Sky Maps.
 Like the Annual Average Maps, the ZSMA Maps are provided in ten FITS binary tables, one each at 1.25, 2.2, 3.5, 4.9, 12, 25, 60, 100, 140 and 240 microns.
 Each row of the FITS table corresponds to a DIRBE pixel.
 One zodiacal light-subtracted intensity value, representing an average over the cryogenic mission, is given per pixel.
 The ZSMA files are on line.

 This FITS binary table contains photometric data obtained on 92 standard objects which were judged not to vary in brightness at a particular wavelength over the course of the cold mission and were used to stabilize the DIRBE photometric system.
-The Table is on line, as is an explanatory document (an excerpt from the DIRBE Explanatory Supplement).
+The Table is on line.
+An explanation of table can be found in the DIRBE Explanatory Supplement).

 The Solar System Object Dataset provides flux densities and other data pertaining to individual passages of solar system objects through the DIRBE field of view during the period of cryogenic operation, from 11 December 1989 to 21 September 1990.
 The data are given in FITS tables, one for each of the following objects: Mars, Jupiter, Saturn, Uranus, Ceres, Pallas, and Vesta.
 The Solar System Object data are on line.